Do you ever get a craving for garlic?

 6. Taste

-Garlic simply tastes great!
-One valid reason you’re craving garlic can simply be its flavor.
+Garlic tastes great!
+One valid reason you’re craving garlic can merely be its flavor.
 If you’re a fan of the taste of garlic, then there’s nothing wrong with adding more of it to your diet.
 Just be careful not to overdo it, or you might end up with bad breath!

-Simply plant some garlic cloves in a pot filled with soil, water regularly, and wait for them to sprout.
+Plant some garlic cloves in a pot filled with soil, water regularly, and wait for them to sprout.
 In no time at all, you’ll have your very own garlic plants!

 7. Inflammation relief